l-anton/solution-keywords/deploy/DEPLOY.md

-# How to install and run APIs on Amazon Linux
+# How to install and run on Amazon Linux

 sudo yum update
 sudo yum install gcc-c++ make